 - on the arbitration and enforcement aspects of the settlement of a dispute between a client and a former partner.

-- Helping a global investment bank revise its global know-how and policies on arbitration, jurisdiction, and service of process
+- a global investment bank on its global know-how and policies on arbitration, jurisdiction, and service of process

 - a global banking and financial services provider on complex dispute resolution choices and multi-party and multi-contract arbitration issues in relation to a prepayment facility

 - on issues relating to arbitration and the immunity of international organisations in connection with a gas project in West Africa